 - Streamlined installment agreement;

 - Innocent spouse relief, Injured Spouse Relief or Separation of Liability Relief.

 Cal Bomar is a former IRS tax attorney who has handled tax problems from both sides of the table, which puts him in an excellent position to effectively review your tax situation and negotiate your case.

 Before any money is offered, Mr. Bomar will review the results of your tax records or audit to determine if you do, in fact, owe the IRS money.
 If you did not have an attorney handling your audit, errors may have been made that were not in your favor.
 If we can dispute the amount the IRS says is owed, this is the first step toward reducing or eliminating your tax bill.

 Don’t let your tax problem continue to grow.
 Contact us to speak directly with an Atlanta tax attorney about your IRS or Georgia Department of Revenue tax case.
-The firm handles cases involving captive insurance company litigation and syndicated conservation easement litigation, guiding clients through IRS tax disputes and promoter malpractice cases, as needed to get them to the best result.
+The firm handles cases involving syndicated conservation easement litigation, guiding clients through IRS tax disputes to the best result.

-Bomar Law Firm has offices in Atlanta, Georgia and Birmingham, Alabama.
-Contact us at to schedule your free consultation to discuss your case with an Atlanta, Georgia, tax lawyer who is also a former IRS Chief Counsel attorney.
+Bomar Law Firm’s office is located in Atlanta, GA.
+Contact us at (404) 841-6561 to schedule your free consultation to discuss your case with an Atlanta, Georgia, tax lawyer who is also a former IRS Chief Counsel attorney.